lareponse/badhat/add/doc/readme-addbad.md

 - Prefer small, single-purpose packages over large monoliths
 - Bundle only what you use; defer or lazy-load non-critical components

 **Example:** A typical Laravel installation includes 200+ packages totaling 50-80MB before writing any application code.
-BADDAD core is 400 lines across 8 files.
+BADHAT core is 400 lines across 8 files.

 ### 2. Master Your Tools, Not Just Your Framework